nicoverbruggen/NickelHintFix/README.md

 ## What it fixes

-1. **Glyph "wobble"** — letters that drift a pixel up/down, giving an uneven line, on fonts with no hinting instructions.
+1. **Glyph "wobble"**: letters that drift a pixel up/down, giving an uneven line, on fonts with no hinting instructions.
 → loads unhinted fonts, so iType stops grid-fitting inconsistently.
 2. **Vertical (tategaki) CJK text** rendering sideways/misplaced under `optimizeLegibility`.
 → keeps vertical books on WebKit's correct rendering path.